 The following three components are examples of how we maintain, monitor and refine our foreclosure mediation programs.

 Maintenance: We hired a skilled, knowledgeable staff person to administer each program.
 This day-to-day focus on maintaining a reliable system of case management is critical to the stability and accuracy of each program.
 For every program, there is a person who keeps their eye on the ball.

 Monitoring: We designed a statewide, online system to track case data.
 This allowed us to compare “apples to apples” among very different program models.

-Refinement: We collected the data from all the programs monitoring, analyzed it and presented every program with actionable steps to take to improve program functioning.
+Refinement: We collected the data from all the programs monitoring, analyzed it and presented every program with actionable steps to take to improve program function.
 Some of the programs could be improved by adopting the strengths of other programs.
-For example, a program with a very low homeowner participation rate could see the barriers in their program design as compared to a program with a high participation rate and adopt the other program’s approach to improve their rate of homeowner participation.
+For example, a program with a very low homeowner participation rate was able to more clearly see the barriers in its program design when it looked at how a program with a high participation rate worked, and it could adopt the other program’s approach to improve its rate of homeowner participation.

 - RSI Principle: ADR should never be a barrier to justice

-The formative evaluation of the programs found that cases moved through the mediation process expeditiously.
-The cases average between 63 and 102 days from first entering the program to either reaching agreement or ending without an agreement.
+The evaluation of the programs found that cases moved through the mediation process expeditiously.
+The cases ranged between 77 and 142 days from when participants first entered the program to when they either reached agreement or left it without an agreement.
 There is no evidence that the mediation programs delayed the processing of foreclosure cases through the legal system.

 - RSI Principle: Courts have a special responsibility for the quality of an ADR program